Satishk67/EZ-Sort/README.md

 ## 🙏 Credits
 - Developed by Satish Kumar
-- Inspired by poor designed and interactive sorting visualizer projects
+- Inspired by poor designed and less interactive sorting visualizer projects

 ---